Larshalvorhansen/personalWebsite/README.md

-This website is a sort of a blog
+This website is a sortof a blog

 Currently the intention is to serve as a placeholder/online poster for ideas and articles.
 It is liberating to have a website guilt from scratch whitch is not subject to anyone others's online systems or formating.